Insights

 Founder & Managing Partner

-2. blueprint for new value creation
+2. blueprint of a new value creation

 Top management often lacks the time and expertise to devote to the topic.
 This creates a management vacuum.
 In day-to-day operations, brands are still often equated with logos and left to marketing as a purely „creative task“.
 Each business unit presents its offering according to its own ideas.
 To make matters worse, digitalization is primarily seen as the integration of the latest technologies, especially in tech and IT companies.
 Sales and marketing play a secondary role and lose their impact.